-The ambulance cot and load system electronics for facilitating a loading of the cot into an ambulance (see also WO 2004/064698, the subject matter of which is to be incorporated herein) contain the capability to interact with a handheld diagnostics tool over a wireless communication link.
-This tool allows manufacturing and maintenance personnel to perform basic configuration, troubleshooting and complex diagnostic operations on both the cot and load system, while 40 remaining free from physical cable attachment to either unit.
+The ambulance cot and load system electronics for facilitating a loading of the cot into an ambulance (see also WO 2004/064698, the subject matter of which is to be incorpo- 30 rated herein) contain the capability to interact with a handheld diagnostics tool over a wireless communication link.
+This tool allows manufacturing and maintenance personnel to perform basic configuration, troubleshooting and complex diagnostic operations on both the cot and load system, while 35 remaining free from physical cable attachment to either unit.
 An example of the functional descriptions for each of the elements involved in wireless diagnostics are set forth below.
 Wireless Diagnostic Tool

-The handheld device or tool 300 (FIG. 34) is self contained, and includes an antenna 301, a wireless transmitter and receiver that operate under the same basic protocol as the wireless link connecting the cot and load system during normal operation.
-Operations such as collecting and configuring control parameters and initiating simple or complex diagnostics tests are supported through this interface.
+The handheld device or tool 300 (FIG. 34) is self contained, 40 and includes an antenna 301, a wireless transmitter and receiver that operate under the same basic protocol as the wireless link connecting the cot and load system during normal operation.
+Operations such as collecting and configuring control parameters and initiating simple or complex diagnos- 45 tics tests are supported through this interface.
 By design, this handheld device is capable of four main modes of operation:

-Two-way active communication mode: The handheld device interacts with one other wireless-capable unit;

-Multi-way active communication mode: The handheld device interacts with two or more wireless-capable units;

-Passive "listen only" mode: The handheld device observes the communication activity which exists near one or more wireless-capable units without disrupting it; and during programming or troubleshooting phases.
+- Two-way active communication mode: The handheld device interacts with one other wireless-capable unit; - Multi-way active communication mode: The handheld 50 device interacts with two or more wireless-capable units: - Passive "listen only" mode: The handheld device observes the communication activity which exists near one or more wireless-capable units without disrupting it; and 55 - Power and at least one of read from and write to an RFID tag described below (can also be included in two-way communication).

+Two-way active communication allows the handheld device to interact directly and exclusively with one cot (or one 60 load system) in order to provide streamlined communication during programming or troubleshooting phases.
 Multi-way communication allows the handheld device to participate in communications with multiple other parties, and allows for more complex troubleshooting and diagnostics operations.
-For example, when a cot is docked in the load system and a handheld device is brought into proximity of the wireless communication field, it will be able to interact with both units to gather information or allow the user to invoke special tests to verify operation of the loading algorithm.
+65 For example, when a cot is docked in the load system and a handheld device is brought into proximity of the wireless communication field, it will be able to interact with both units to gather information or allow the user to invoke special tests to verify operation of the loading algorithm.
 For two-way and multi-way modes, the wireless diagnostic tool is capable of auto-detecting the proper mode in which to operate, which is based on the number of active participants it senses in the wireless communication field.
 The "listen only" mode is entered at the prompting of the user of the handheld device.
 This mode is passive in nature, and can be used to analyze communications coming from one unit (cot or load system), or multiple units which are in dialog with one another.
+Cot